-Each page shows up to 99 entries from the VLAN table, depending on the value in the Entries per Page field.
-By default, the page will show the first 20 entries from the beginning of the VLAN table.
+Each page shows up to 99 entries from the VLAN table, with a default value of 20, selected by the Entries Per Page input field.
+When first visited, the web page will show the first 20 entries from the beginning of the VLAN Table.
 The first displayed will be the one with the lowest VLAN ID found in the VLAN Table.

-The VLAN field allows the user to select the starting point in the VLAN Table.
-Clicking Refresh will update the displayed table starting from that or the next closest VLAN Table match.
+The VLAN input field allows the user to select the starting point in the VLAN Table.
+Clicking the Refresh button will update the displayed table starting from that or the next closest VLAN Table match.

-The >> button will use the last entry of the currently displayed entry as a basis for the next lookup.
+The >> will use the last entry of the currently displayed entry as a basis for the next lookup.
 When the end is reached, the text No more entries is shown in the displayed table.
-Use the |<< button to start over.
+Use the I<< button to start over.